Revolt of the Brotherhoods

-La pau de les Germanies, by Marcelino de Unceta.

 The Revolt of the Brotherhoods (Revolta de les Germanies, Rebelión de las Germanías) was a revolt by artisan guilds (Germanies) against the government of King Charles V in the Kingdom of Valencia, part of the Crown of Aragon.
 It took place from 1519-1523, with most of the fighting occurring during 1521.
 The Valencian revolt inspired a related revolt in the island of Majorca, also part of Aragon, which lasted from 1521-1523.

 The revolt was an anti-monarchist, anti-feudal autonomist movement inspired by the Italian republics.
 It also bore a strong anti-Islamic aspect, as rebels rioted against Valencia's peasant Muslim population (also called mudéjars, to contrast with crypto-Muslims or Moriscos in the Crown of Castile, where Islam was outlawed) and imposed forced conversions to Christianity.
 The agermanats are comparable to the comuneros of neighboring Castile, who fought a similar revolt against Charles from 1520-1522.
 Both rebellions were partially inspired by the departure for Germany of Charles, the new King of both Castile and Aragon (in a personal union that would form the basis for the Kingdom of Spain), to take the throne as Holy Roman Emperor and leaving behind a somewhat disreputable Royal Council and regent.